-MAC address is always unique and is assigned to every device during manufacturing process.
+MAC address is always unique and is assigned to every device during the manufacturing process.
 So our device will already be having a MAC address and it will be written on the sticker attached on our board.
 For IP address assigning we will connect our Arduino board to our router and our router will automatically assign an IP address to our device and it will be fixed unless and until our device is not turned off.
 Once our device is turned off then when we will repeat the same procedure of assigning an IP address we may or may not get a different IP address.
-The main purpose of router is to manage all IP addresses of that particular area and allows them to communicate.
+The main purpose of the router is to manage all IP addresses of that particular area and allows them to communicate.

 PROJECTS ideas with ARDUINO ETHERNET SHIELD